 At Dino Lingo, we understand that young children do not have a focused goal to study a foreign language, which would ultimately enhance their immediate and long-term growth and development.
 A child's goal is to play and have fun.
 Children learn through repetition; it is for this reason Dino Lingo designed and created this simple, unique and fun-focused language-learning process.
 Our language-learning program appeals to the interests of young, developing minds.
 Through your encouragement and mentorship as a caregiver, you facilitate and encourage exciting dialogue surrounding our language-learning program.
 You may find ways to reward your child as they learn a new word in each lesson.
-Dino Lingo language learning DVDs are separated into chapters so you can easily set the timing and learning schedule, which will fit seamlessly into your family's busy life.
+Dino Lingo language learning videos are separated into chapters so you can easily set the timing and learning schedule, which will fit seamlessly into your family's busy life.
 Your child will enjoy learning with Dino Lingo activities through your intimate participation.
-Interacting and having fun with our characters (e.g., telling them this DVD was given to you by a dinosaur, visiting the zoo and naming animals in the target language) will encourage your child to be enthusiastic about learning a new language.
+Interacting and having fun with our characters (visiting the zoo and naming animals in the target language) will encourage your child to be enthusiastic about learning a new language.

 Repeat with them ***